panchul/workspace/doc/Linux.md

     :e ++ff=mac
     :e ++ff=unix

-This can also be used as saving operation (:w alone will not save using the lineendings you see on screen):
+This can also be used as saving operation (:w alone will not save using the line endings you see on screen):

     :w ++ff=dos
     :w ++ff=mac